learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

-Examine the output from the cell above and compare it to the original output of both the `cards_df` and `mechanics_df` DataFrame heads we displayed earlier.
+Examine the output from the cell above and compare it to the original output of both the `cards_df` and `mechanics_df` DataFrame heads you displayed earlier.
 Notice how it this now combines the columns from both?

 **_Question_**